jkobti/yetAnotherBoilerplate/Docs/03-components-overview.md

 - Allow triggering privileged actions (e.g., feature toggles, job triggers, maintenance tasks) that are forbidden to non-admins.
 - Backend endpoints must require admin authorization and should be audited; see `Docs/backend-api.md`.
 - Deployment, routing, and access controls are covered in `Docs/k8s.md`.

+## Quick Legend

+- ✅ Default: included out-of-the-box when the boilerplate is instantiated.
+- ⚙️ Optional: available patterns that can be toggled on via Helm values, environment variables, or feature flags.

+Keep this sheet in sync when new components are introduced or when defaults change.
+Update the linked documents with deeper guidance as part of the same change.